-Discussion sections are scheduled class meetings where you will get small group instruction on how to answer physics problems, both numerical and conceptual.
+Discussion sections are synchronous class meetings where you will get small group instruction on how to answer physics problems, both numerical and conceptual.
+Attendance is required for each scheduled discussion section meeting.
 A highly skilled TA will guide you through the problem solving process that will be helpful for you as you practice the homework problems on your own outside of class.
 You will also receive formative assessment feedback on your learning through low-stakes weekly quizzes.
 The content of these quizzes are based on the problems assigned in homework and serve to assess not only the correct answer to quantitative problems, but also critique and provide feedback on how you justify your answer with an in-depth solution.

 Class Attendance and Missed Work

 Attendance to lectures and discussion sections is required.
+Students may not be enrolled in another class at UF or some other institution that conflicts with the meeting times of this course.
+Please arrange your schedule so that you are consistently available during the course meeting times.
+Standing conflicts will not afford you access to the missed assessments or missed lectures.
 If you are unable to attend a scheduled class meeting due to university approved and sponsored activities, documented illness under care of physician (see medical excuse policy here), or family emergency, please notify your instructor.
 Absences due to circumstances listed above during scheduled quizzes or exams will necessitate you to request a makeup quiz or makeup exam following the procedures below.
 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at this link.

 Missed Exams: Students missing an exam must notify the instructor BEFORE the beginning of the exam and provide documented evidence for a request for a makeup.
 Arrangements will be made to take a makeup exam as soon as possible.
 The makeup exam will consist of material similar to that which was tested on the missed exam.